Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 * For SQL queries using the `query_items` method, this SDK demands that you specify the `partition_key` or use the `enable_cross_partition_query` flag.
 * If you are getting subitems and specifying the `partition_key`, please make sure that your partition key is included in the subitems, which is not true for most of the cases.

+## Max Item Count

+This is a parameter of the `query_items` method, an integer indicating the maximum number of items to be returned per page.
+In other SDKs, the `-1` value can be specified to let the service determine the optimal item count.
+This is the recommended configuration value, and the default behavior in cases when it is not informed.

+However, in this version of this SDK, 4.x, if you want to force default behavior, you should use `None` instead of `-1`.
+Please be aware that previous versions of this SDK had different behavior.
+We may change this situation in future versions.

 ## Examples